sstadlberger/home/README.md

 The following Node.js modules:
 - t.b.d.

+# Current Status

+## Timers
+Add the ability to execute actions at certain times or intervalls.
+For example:
+- Switch the light off in 10 minutes
+- Open the shutters at 7:00
+- Turn on the ambient light at 30 minutes after sunset

+## Triggers
+Add the abilities to exectute actions at certain conditions.
+For example:
+- Add a timer for 10 minutes after Light has been switched on
+- Close the shutters if the light has been switched on after sunset

+## Homematic
+Add support for Homematic sensors and actuators to enable easy expansion of the system.

 # License
 This is proprietary code, © by Stefan Stadlberger.
 It may not be modified, distributed or otherwise used without prior and explicit permission.
 It might be switched to a open license at a later point.